 As an example, consider two generation projects in the ISO's queue.
 The first project has queue position 1000 and a Commercial Operation Date of 2018.
 The second project has queue position 1001 and a Commercial Operation Date of 2015.
 Schedule 22, Sections 6.2 and 7.3, of the OATT require that the study of the project with queue position 1001 to include the project with queue position 1000.
-To accomplish this, the study of the project with queue position 1000 and also with a 2018 base case that includes the project with queue position 1000 and any transmission upgrades associated with queue position 1000.
+To accomplish this, the study of the project with queue position 1000 and also with a 2018 base case without the project with queue position 1000 and also with a 2018 base case that includes the project with queue position 1000 and any transmission upgrades associated with queue position 1000.